braustin20/braustin20.github.io/blog/_posts/2021-11-03-product-renderer-evolution.md

 ![Image-Based Lighting comparison.
 No IBL (left) is too flat, Babylon (center) has too much color cast, Lowe's IBL (right) is our optimized neutral lighting environment.](/assets/blog/product_viewer/IBL_comparison.png)

-Image-Based Lighting comparison.
-No IBL (left) is too flat, Babylon (center) has too much color cast, Lowe's IBL (right) is our optimized neutral lighting environment.
+<p align="center">Image-Based Lighting comparison.
+No IBL (left) is too flat, Babylon (center) has too much color cast, Lowe's IBL (right) is our optimized neutral lighting environment.</p>

 The realtime shadows help ground the object and accentuate detail.
 Our IBL setup is a compressed HDR image with a neutral lighting scenario which provides highlights and environment lighting.
 We use ACES tone mapping to improve the dynamic range of the model's colors and prevent white highlights from being lost against the background.